EffectOrientedProgramming/book/Chapters/03_Superpowers.md

       5.seconds
 ```

+`timeoutFail` takes a single String argument which we parenthesize.
+The result of this call is a function that also takes a single argument that we pass using significant indentation.
+Although we prefer significant indentation whenever possible, sometimes the code is easier to read by introducing parentheses.

 If the effect does not complete within the time limit, it is canceled and returns our error message.
 Timeouts can be added to any Effect.

-Running the new Effect in the `slow` scenario causes it to take longer than the time limit:
+The `slow` scenario runs longer than our specified time limit of five seconds:

 ```scala 3 mdoc:runzio
 override val bootstrap =